 To make a better performance for SEO, it is important to has an auto generated sitemap.

-But After i used static-adapter above, i can only generate sitemap files after the whole site was build.
+After using the static-adapter above, i can only generate sitemap files after the whole site was built.

 // package.json